droidgee/win11-all-icons-on-taskbar/README.md

 Run installer.bat again

 ## How to update to v2?
+Download the new version and run installer.bat 2 times:
-Run install.bat to uninstall the old version, and then run it again to install this version
+* to uninstall the old version
+* to install the new version

 ## EnableAutoTray and explorer shell:::{...} don't work
 It seems that in 24H2 Microsoft completely broke EnableAutoTray in the registry and control panel menu which can be opened using